ABLE Major Workshops

 Selection Process and Peer Review

 Workshops are selected by a peer review committee each year.
 The criteria for selection are detailed in the following document: Criteria rubric for selection (opens as a PDF file).
-Final acceptance of workshops from persons representing commercial entities is contingent on a donation (sponsorship) as described in the acceptance letter.
+Conference vendors may participate in the presentation of a Major Workshop only if they are partnered with a faculty or staff from an academic institution who is teaching the exercise to students and who is the primary author and presenter of the Major Workshop.

 In addition to the peer review screening during the selection of workshops, three other peer review stages give the presenter useful feedback before the laboratory exercise is published in the conference proceedings: